Harishvw24/VisitHyderabad/README.md

 🌍 Overview

-This website shows the famous places in Hyderabad like Charminar, Golconda Fort, Ramoji Film City, Hussain Sagar, and more.
+This website shows the famous places in Hyderabad like Charminar, Golconda Fort, Ramoji Film City, Birla Mandir, and more.
 It has clean design and works on mobile and desktop screens.

 🛠️ Built With